 CAG audit scrutiny found that segregation at source was limited in 21 test-checked ULBs.
 Also, the state government’s failure to notify domestic hazardous waste had led to dumping of mixed waste in landfills.
-Audit founds that test-checked ULBs were operating waste disposal facilities without valid authorization from State Pollution Control Board and the necessary environment clearances.
+Audit found that test-checked ULBs were operating waste disposal facilities without valid authorisation from the State Pollution Control Board and the necessary environment clearances.

 Absence of proper segregation of waste led to mixing of solid waste with plastic waste, bio-medical waste, e-waste and slaughterhouse waste.
 Auditors pointed out that this could possibly lead to toxic waste residues seeping underground and contaminating ground water in addition to air and soil pollution.
 Mismanagement of plastic waste was leading to deaths of cattle due to its consumption.

 During joint survey and site visits to landfills by Audit and ULB officials, it was found that in 11 ULBs (Bhadrak, Baripada, Chandbali, Choudwar, Rayagada, Chhatrapur, Baragarh, Bolangir, Nuapada, Jeypore and Ranapur) habitations were within 200 metres from landfills and within 500 metres of buffer zones in the case of four ULBs (Bhubaneswar Municipal Corporation, Cuttack Municipal Corporation, Rourkela Municipal Corporation and Puri).

 Audit also found landfills in five ULBs (Bhubaneswar, Rourkela, Jeypore, Jharusuguda and Sundargarh) within the distance of 20 kms from airport/airbase.
 During Joint Site Verification exercise, it was reported by the inhabitants residing near the landfills that their health condition has deteriorated.

 Absence of local area specific committees on SWM